kamranahmedse/pennywise/readme.md

   </p>
 </p>

-Pennywise allows you to open anything in a **small floating window that always stays on top of the other applications** all the time, allowing you to **multitask with ease**.
+Pennywise allows you to open any website or media in a **small floating window that always stays on top of the other applications** all the time, allowing you to **multitask with ease**.
 No need to keep struggling with <kbd>alt + tab</kbd>, use pennywise and have your work in front of you all the time.

 ## Features
 * Always **stays on top** of any open applications